• Training

 Regular events mean no ideas get lost in the shuffle

 Many organizations expect new ideas to “trickle upward” through the traditional chain of command.
 This, however, means innovation is permanently a one-off activity.
 Leaders have little choice but to experience employees’ moments of innovation as a sort of chaos — an unexpected email that demands they put down what they’re doing and consider some unexplored facet of the big picture.
-And if any one link the chain doesn’t have the time or can’t make the connection, the idea hits a dead-end.
+And if any single link in the chain doesn’t have the time or can’t make the connection, the idea hits a dead-end.

 Video ensures every idea is seen — and can be saved and shared later as well